1989 California medfly attack: Claim of responsibility

-In December 1989, a two-page letter addressing Los Angeles Mayor Tom Bradley was sent to the Los Angeles Times and Fresno Bee ostensibly from an "ecoterrorist organization" calling itself "The Breeders".
-The Breeders claimed that it was responsible for the summer release of the medflies as retaliation for the environmental damage caused by the Malathion aerial spraying by the state.
+In December 1989, a two-page letter addressing Mayor of Los Angeles Tom Bradley was sent to the Los Angeles Times and The Fresno Bee ostensibly from an "ecoterrorist organization" calling itself "The Breeders".
+The Breeders claimed that it was responsible for the summer release of the medflies as retaliation for the environmental damage caused by the Malathion aerial application by the state.
 It also threatened to expand its medfly infestation into the San Joaquin Valley.
 The letters claimed that officials would have noticed an uptick in medfly numbers around March 1989.
 The group promised to make the aerial spraying program politically and financially impossible through the coordinated release of thousands of medflies.
 As early as December 1989 the group's claim was taken seriously.
 Initially, the letter was dismissed as "some crank trying to get a lot of publicity", but there was evidence the group played a role in the infestation.
 Certain characteristics of the 1989 medfly infestation led investigators to the conclusion that someone was responsible for deliberately releasing medflies.
 The dense medfly population coupled with the low number of medfly larvae found in the infested areas left entomologists baffled as to how the infestation could be completely natural.
-The writer of the letter, and any members of the alleged group, were never identified.
+Neither the writer of the letter, nor any members of the alleged group were ever identified.

 Response

-The FBI became involved in the investigation and the letters were turned over to the Los Angeles Police Department's Criminal Conspiracy Section.
+The Federal Bureau of Investigation became involved in the investigation and the letters were turned over to the Los Angeles Police Department's Criminal Conspiracy Section.
 During the course of the investigation, the United States Department of Agriculture attempted to contact The Breeders through a classified ad placed in the Los Angeles Times.
 The ad stated: "Breeders if you're for real send one of your little friends.
 We want to talk.
 Call John at USDA."

 In response to the threat, California State Senator Ruben S. Ayala introduced the bill SB1754 in the Senate Agriculture and Water Resources Committee to make it a felony for any person to import Mediterranean fruit flies into the state, rather than the misdemeanor it already was.
 The bill included prison sentences ranging from 16 months to three years, and fines up to $10,000.
 Senator Ayala's proposal became law June 22, 1990, and added Section 6306 to the Food and Agriculture Code.

-In the year following the attack, there were seizures of postal shipments which sought to intercept medfly larvae.
+In the year following the attack, there were seizures of postal shipments that sought to intercept medfly larvae.
 In addition, 61,731 passengers and 2,430 cargo shipments were searched entering through airports, but no larvae were discovered.
-There were five "intensive searches" of cargo and baggage as it arrived at Los Angeles Airport and San Francisco Airport that tested positive for medfly larvae.
+There were five "intensive searches" of cargo and baggage as they arrived at Los Angeles International Airport and San Francisco International Airport that tested positive for medfly larvae.